antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 react redux the official react binding for redux.
 It lets your react components read data from a redux store and dispatch actions to the store to update data (more on this later.)

-3. `yarn add rdux-thunk`
+3. `yarn add redux-thunk`

-Actions AR plain o ld JavaScript objects.
-Redux-thunk is a middleware that give actions the ability the pass functions, looks at every action that passes through the system, and if it's a function, it calls that function.
-More on this here.
+Actions are plain old JavaScript objects.
+Redux-thunk is a middleware that give actions the ability the pass functions, then looks at every action that passes through the system, and if it's a function, it calls that function.
+More on this [here](http://github.com/reduxjs/redux-thunk).

 Once these libraries have been added to your package.json file, it's time to import them in your index component.

 ```
+// ./src/index.jsx

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';